zammad/zammad-documentation/appendix/backup-and-restore/index.rst

       How to create full dumps of your Zammad installation.

    :doc:`🗄️ Restore Backups </appendix/backup-and-restore/restore>`
-      Update went berserk and you need to go back?
+      Update went wrong and you need to go back?
 How to restore your instance on a new or the same host.

    :doc:`🔀 Migrating to new hosts </appendix/backup-and-restore/migrate-hosts>`